Guernica: Picasso's Most Famous Painting

 When he was asked to paint for this event, he was hesitant because he hadn’t yet painted any political paintings.
 He worked on a project without passion for two months.
 On May 1, 1937, he found his inspiration, after hearing the devastating news of what had happened to his home country just a few days earlier.
 He scrapped the old project and frantically began a new one: the Guernica.

 History of Guernica, a Basque Village in Northern Spain

-Although the bombing was authorized by Hitler, the German interest in the bombing came from the support they wanted to show to Francisco Franco.
-Franco promised the people prosperity and stability, but his true desire was to overthrow the Basque and Spanish government.
-This was a plan that Picasso strongly detested.
+Although Hitler authorized the bombing, the German interest in the attack came from the support they wanted to show to Francisco Franco.
+Franco promised the people prosperity and stability, but his real desire was to overthrow the Basque and Spanish government, which was a plan that Picasso heartily detested.

 Woman Grieving over Dead Child